vfarcic/devops24/manuscript/06-jenkins-setup.md

 # Only if Vagrant VM
 # Observe that the *docker-build* agent is created and available

+# Only if NOT Vagrant VM
+# Observe that the *docker-build* agent is created and but it is NOT available

 # Only if AWS
 # Observe that the *Provision via docker-agents* drop-down list is available

+# Only if AWS
+# Observe that the *Provision via docker* drop-down list is available

 open "http://$JENKINS_ADDR/newJob"